 Step Two: Select the public_html folder and the folder for your domain.

-Step Three: By default the .htaccess file is hidden.
-Click on Settings in the upper right side of the page to view the settings
+Step Three: By default, the .htaccess file is hidden.
+Click on Settings on the upper right side of the page to view the settings.

 Step Six: Copy and paste the following code in your .htaccess file and click on Save Changes:

 php_flag display_errors off

 php_value error_log /home/Username/public_html/phperror.log